Help Centre

 Compile and maintain comprehensive Annex IV technical documentation before placing a high-risk AI system on the market.

-✓ AICVS: The 6-step Merkle evidence chain generates Art.11-supporting PDF certificates with tamper-evident SHA-256 proof.
-Each certificate is formatted for Annex IV inclusion.
+✓ AICVS: The 6-step Merkle evidence chain generates Art.11-supporting technical evidence reports with tamper-evident SHA-256 proof.
+Outputs are formatted for Annex IV-style inclusion.

 ⚠ Market surveillance can withdraw products from sale if technical documentation is incomplete or absent.